Regional and Local Sea Level Change#

 epoch_daily_mean = epoch_daily_avg.mean()

-# Subtract the epoch daily mean from the tide gauge daily average
+# Subtract the epoch NTDE daily mean to put everything in the MSL (NTDE) reference frame

 # Set the attributes of the rsl_daily data